 What if you default on the mortgage and the house is declared forfeit?
 Have you ever considered living in a smaller apartment?
 What if we had to move to a place where the cost of living isn’t so high?
 Do the kids have to attend a private school?

-If you partner bringing up such ‘hypothetical’ scenarios just to gauge your reaction, it’s a clear sign that they can see a financial hardship in the offing.
-Perhaps, due to some investment decisions gone wrong, secret spending or extravagant lifestyle.
+If your partner is bringing up such ‘hypothetical’ scenarios just to gauge your reaction, it’s a clear sign that they can see a financial hardship in the offing.
+Perhaps, due to some investment decisions gone wrong, secret spending, or extravagant lifestyle.

 In case, these ominous questions are thrown your way often, confront them, and ask what’s going on rather than being taken by surprise later.